Energy in Palestine: History

 After the 1967 occupation of the West Bank, agreements to distribute electricity to the West Bank from Jordan were terminated by the Israeli Military Governorate.
 Order 389 of 1970 vested the governance of the natural resources sector in an authority to be appointed by the military commander.
 The Israeli Civil Administration had the authority to supply electricity to the Israeli settlements, such as Kiryat Arba.
 The IEC was authorized to supply and sell electricity to the Hebron municipality.
 By 1980, the IEC held a concession for all of the power supply in the West Bank.

 In 1994, with the signing of the Oslo Accords, the Palestinian Authority became responsible for civil matters in West Bank Areas A and B, but not Area C, and the Gaza Strip.

 In 1999, Palestine Electric Company (PEC) was formed in the Palestinian territories as a subsidiary of Palestine Power Company LLC.
 PEC shares were listed in the Palestine Exchange in 2004, where 33% of its shares are owned by public shareholders and 67% owned by founding companies.
 The main objectives of PEC are to establish electricity generating plants in the territories of the Palestinian Authority (PA) and to carry out all the operations necessary for the production and generation of electricity.
 In 2010, PADICO Holdings, PEC and other Palestinian companies formed the Palestine Power Generation Company (PPGC) to build power plants in areas under PA control, and to reduce Palestinian dependence on imported energy.

 In 1999, BG Group was granted an exploration licence by the PA, and in 2000 the company discovered natural gas about 36 kilometres (22 mi) offshore in the Mediterranean Sea in the Gaza Marine gas field.
 As of 2021, exploitation of the gas field is still subject to negotiations.

+Between 2000 and 2023 Palestine’s energy consumption grew from 6TWh to 24TWh.
+In the same period, generation of energy in Palestine grew from 0.03TWh (approximately 0.5% of consumption) to 1.02TWh (4%).